evgenyneu/tarpan/README.md

 #### 4. Summary tree plot [summary.pdf](docs/examples/analyse/a01_simple/model_info/analyse/summary.pdf)

-The plot of the summary:
+The plot of the summary.
+The error bars correspond to the 68% and 95% HPDIs:

 <img src="docs/examples/analyse/a01_simple/model_info/analyse/summary.png" width="500" alt="Summary plot">